dakilaserasinghe/oprollup/specs/sequencer/sequencer.md

     <p><strong>Figure 1 : The Structure of The Sequencer</strong></p>
 </div>

-The sequencer is entitled to order and execute transactions following a First-Come-First-Serve policy.
+The sequencer is entitled to order and execute transactions following a First-Come-First-Serve (FCFS) policy.
 It gets transactions in two ways, one via peer-to-peer transactions for Layer-2 transfers and Layer-2 withdrawals and others through Ethereum events for deposits and Layer-1 withdrawals.
 Periodically sequencer will get these by listening